CultivateHQ/cultivateHQ.com/source/posts/2015-08-19-how-to-write-a-plug-package-and-publish-it-on-hex.markdown

 description: This is a walkthrough on the process of creating a new plug package and getting it published on Hex.
 ---

-Earlier this week, I went through the process of creating a Plug for the first time.
+Last week, I went through the process of creating a Plug for the first time.
 This is a walkthrough documenting that process.

 ## Create a new Elixir project